-There are a few different types of insect that become a 'pest' when they invade your lawn in large numbers.
+There are a few different types of insect that become a ‘pest’ when they invade your lawn in large numbers.
 Some can do significant damage very quickly and therefore need to be treated as soon as you notice signs of their presence.
 If you’re not such whether the damage inflicted on your lawn is due to bugs, here is a simple test you can perform to see.

-With this in mind, finding bugs and worms in your lawn isn’t always a sign that there is a problem, in fact it can mean that your lawn is thriving!
+Finding bugs and worms in your lawn isn’t always a sign that there is a problem, in fact it can mean that your lawn is thriving!
 Learning to identify the ‘problem’ bugs is the best way to ensure rapid and appropriate treatment without further damage to your lawn.
 Things like ants, spiders and worms, although annoying, are unlikely to damage your lawn.

 The one pest we come across most frequently in South Australia is the black beetle and its earlier, more damaging, larvae stage – more commonly known as ‘grubs’.
-Don’t worry, there is a great trick to identify grubs in your lawn and a few good treatment options too!

 A quick test for bugs!